Skip to main content

 Are bioidentical hormones safer than synthetic?

-FDA-approved bioidentical hormones (estradiol, micronized progesterone) have a favorable evidence base.
+Regulated bioidentical hormones (estradiol, micronized progesterone) have a favorable evidence base.
 The term "bioidentical" as used by compounding pharmacies is not a regulated safety claim.
 See our guide on bioidentical vs traditional HRT for a full comparison.

 Can I switch types if one does not suit me?

-Yes — formulation changes are common and expected as treatment is refined.
+Yes, formulation changes are common and expected as treatment is refined.
 Working with a menopause-informed clinician who takes an iterative approach is important for long-term success.

 Find a Provider Who Offers Your Preferred HRT Type

-Our comparison covers HRT providers who offer the full range of estrogen delivery methods and formulations — including transdermal options and testosterone support — with licensed menopause-informed clinicians.
+Our comparison covers HRT providers who offer the full range of estrogen delivery methods and formulations, including transdermal options and testosterone support, with licensed menopause-informed clinicians.

 Compare HRT Providers →